-Not only was it a place identified by destruction – dead bodies being buried everywhere – but it was also one associated with the defilement of child sacrifice (see Jer 7:31 and 2 Kings 23:10).
+Not only was it a place identified with destruction – dead bodies being buried everywhere – but it was also one associated with the defilement of child sacrifice (see Jer 7:31 and 2 Kings 23:10).

-Such a terrible site, indeed!
+A terrible site, indeed!

-You see, this Valley of Ben Hinnom (Hebrew), or Valley of Gehenna (Greek), was an actual place existing just outside the city of Jerusalem.
+But here is the kicker: This Valley of Ben Hinnom (Hebrew), or Valley of Gehenna (Greek), was an actual place existing just outside the city of Jerusalem.

-Now there is some contention as to whether this Valley of Gehenna was a place where the city’s waste was burned, which could explain the wording “fire with gehenna” (i.e., Matt 18:9).
+Now there is some contention as to whether this Valley of Gehenna was a place where the city’s waste was burned, which would explain the wording “fire with gehenna” (i.e., Matt 18:9).
 What we can uncover is that the imagery of fire is connected with the words of Isa 66:19-24.
-This Old Testament passage tells us that the people from the nations will be brought to a restored Jerusalem, a whole new setting that has been established after judgment, which is identified by the phrase “new heavens and new earth.”
-In that day, these people will also be able to “go out and look on the dead bodies of those who rebelled against me; the worms that eat them will not die, the fire that burns them will not be quenched, and they will be loathsome to all mankind” (vs24).
+This Old Testament passage tells us that the people from the nations will be brought to a restored Jerusalem, a whole new setting established after judgment, which is identified by the phrase “new heavens and new earth.”
+In that day, these people will also be able to “go out and look on the dead bodies of those who rebelled against me; the worms that eat them will not die, the fire that burns them will not be quenched, and they will be loathsome to all mankind” (Isa 66:24).

-It is these words of the prophet Isaiah that are drawn upon as we read Jesus’ statement in Mark 9:42-50.
-There we read, “It is better for you to enter life maimed than with two hands to go into gehenna, where the fire never goes out” (vs43).
+It is these words of the prophet Isaiah that are drawn upon as we read Jesus’ statement in Mark 9:42-50: “It is better for you to enter life maimed than with two hands to go into gehenna, where the fire never goes out” (vs43).
 He continues, “It is better for you to enter the kingdom of God with one eye than to have two eyes and be thrown into gehenna, where “‘the worms that eat them do not die, and the fire is not quenched'” (vs47-48).

-What can we conclude: a) gehenna was an actual place just outside Jerusalem where bodies would be buried and fed upon by animals and that b) Jesus connected this site to a place where fire continually burned (“is not quenched”) and worms (literally a kind of maggot) feasted upon the bodies thrown there.
+What can we conclude? a) Gehenna was an actual place just outside Jerusalem where bodies would be buried and fed upon by animals and that b) Jesus connected this site to a place where fire continually burned (“is not quenched”) and worms (literally a kind of maggot) feasted upon the bodies thrown there.

 Now the seditious at first gave orders that the dead should be buried out of the public treasury, as not enduring the stench of their dead bodies.
 But afterwards, when they could not do that, they had them cast down from the walls into the valleys beneath.
 (The Wars of the Jews, 5.12.3)

-It seems Josephus is describing a situation that Jesus had expected to come about!
+Josephus is describing a situation that Jesus had expected to come about!

-However, in my study, I am becoming more and more convinced that a narrative-historical understanding of Scripture provides a more well-situated application of Jesus’ words in his own context.
-Jesus came as a Jew, thought like a Jew, spoke like a Jew, lived like a Jew, even holding a Jewish worldview and theology, if you will.
+However, in my study, I am becoming more and more convinced that a narrative-historical understanding of Scripture provides for a better understanding of applying Jesus’ words within his own context.
+Jesus came as a Jew, thought like a Jew, spoke like a Jew, lived like a Jew, even holding to a Jewish worldview and theology, if you will.
 As missiologist Andrew Walls states, “The Word became flesh and spoke Aramaic; presumably with a Galilean accent” (The Missionary Movement in Christian History, p173).

 If interested in reading beyond my own brief thoughts, do look into Edward Fudge’s works such as, Hell: A Final Word, and Andrew Perriman’s, Heaven and Hell in Narrative Perspective.
 Both men have provided helpful reflections for me in their books.